Business Administration - Accounting

 Program Resources

-Students having Ontario high school Accounting course BAT4M with a grade of 75% or better may receive a transfer credit for Accounting Concepts I (ACC2310).
+Students having Ontario high school accounting course BAT4M with a grade of 75% or better may receive a transfer credit for Accounting Concepts I (ACC2310).
 Completion of a Transfer of Academic Credit via ACSIS is required.

-For students considering advancing their accounting education, this program provides some degree articulation opportunities (see www.algonquincollege.com/degree-pathways/list/). tudents interested in pursuing a professional recognized accounting designation are advised to check with the relevant accounting body website, and to continue to check this website on regular basis for updates.
+Students interested in pursuing a professional recognized accounting designation are advised to check with the relevant accounting body website, and to continue to check this website on regular basis for updates.
+CPA Ontario website: www.cpaontario.ca.

-As a pre-requisite of entering this major, the student must achieve a minimum grade of C in the Level 02 and 03 Intro Accounting Courses - Accounting Concepts I (ACC2310) and Accounting Concepts II (ACC2313).
+As a pre-requisite of entering this major, the student must achieve a minimum grade of C in Level 02 and 03 introduction accounting courses:

 Contact